You can find the MHS Course Guide here

 Final: Exam

-World History 9 Honors
+GLOBAL HISTORY 9 Honors

 The purpose of this course is to offer an enriched study into Global History and Geography in preparation for AP World.
-Students enrolled in World History Honors are expected to enroll in AP World History in grade 10.
+Students enrolled in World History Honors are expected to enroll in AP World HIstory in grade 10.
 This course covers the history of humanity from its earliest origins through the French Revolution.
 Major areas of study include the interaction of human groups across time through trade, war, and climate shifts.
 Particular attention will be paid to the development of major world religions and gender roles that developed in various societies.
 This course fulfills 1 of the 2 global history and geography credits required for graduation in New York State.

 Credit: 1